 There is no reason to avoid vegetables like broccoli, cauliflower, zucchini, bell peppers or fruits like avocado or berries.
 These foods are very high in micronutrients, low in carbs and won’t impair your weight loss efforts.

 They’re completely and utterly wrong.
-Make sure you get a good serving of vegetables with your meals, you need them!
+Make sure you get a good serving of keto friendly vegetables with your meals, you need them!

 I found making things like zucchini noodles really helped me get in my veggies for the day.
 I use this spiralizer which I thought was excellent!